Cefn Bryn: Broad Pool

 There is a small fresh water pool called Broad Pool at the foot of the eastern approach to the ridge.
 This pool is known to have existed since 1645, and has dried out and been re-excavated twice.
 Today it is a protected nature reserve.
 It lies in a shallow basin on the limestone plateau beneath Cefn Bryn, and consists of an acidic pond, heath and bog, which is important for aquatic plants, amphibians, dragonflies (including Southern Damselfly) and wetland birds.

-In art

-A landscape painting of Cefn Bryn from Pennard castle by the Neo-impressionist painter Lucien Pissarro may be seen in the Glynn Vivian Art Gallery, Swansea.